 This article explains the 28 services we provide and the 16 documents we prepare when we form an Arizona nonprofit corporation for the low price of $1,097, which includes all of the formation costs.
 Of the 16 documents I prepare, seven of them are policies (one required by Arizona Revised Statutes Section 10-3864 and all of them recommended by the IRS for tax-exempt organizations).
 Sixteen documents for $1,097 is $68 per document, which is pretty sweet for custom drafted attorney prepared nonprofit corporate documents.

-To hire Arizona nonprofit lawyers Richard Keyt and his son former CPA Richard C. Keyt to provide 28 services, prepare up to 16 documents and form your Arizona nonprofit corporation for $1,097 (including all costs: $75 ACC expedited filing fee, $45 corporate minute book & seal and $10 postage) select one of the following options:
+To hire Arizona nonprofit lawyer Richard Keyt and his son former CPA and nonprofit attorney Richard C. Keyt to provide 28 services, prepare up to 16 documents and form your Arizona nonprofit corporation for $1,097 (including all costs: $75 ACC expedited filing fee, $50 corporate minute book & seal and $10 postage) select one of the following options: